Family gatherings, special traditions, delicious treats — the holiday season may

 can include rashes, nausea, vomiting,

-you suspect that your child has eaten any part of a plant, immediately call your doctor
+your child has eaten any part of a plant, immediately call your doctor or the National

 "Bubble lights" containing methylene chloride can be poisonous if a child drinks